-Perhaps you seek refuge from the clamour of the city?
-Then head away from Stephen’s Green.
-Walk up Harcourt Street.
+If you’re seeking complete refuge from the clamour of the city, then head away from Stephen’s Green.
+Instead, walk up Harcourt Street.
 Take a left.
 And approach the gates at the end of Clonmel Street.
 Enter.
-And breathe.
+Now, breathe.

-A note here on pronunciation: Dubliners pronounce ‘Iveagh’ Gardens as ‘ivy’ – excusable perhaps because the ideas of ivy and gardens are related.
-The current Lord Iveagh, however, head of the Guinness family, pronounces his own name as ‘Ive-a’.
+A note here on pronunciation: Dubliners pronounce ‘Iveagh’ Gardens as ‘ivy’ – excusable, perhaps, because ivy and gardens are associated.
+However, the fourth and current Lord Iveagh, who is also head of the Guinness family, pronounces his own name as ‘Ive-a’.

-At five o’clock, a gardener rings a handbell and ushers you out the gate.
+At four o’clock, a gardener rings the handbell and ushers you out the gate.
 He says that when they hear the bell, the garden’s resident rooks and crows know the coast is clear.
 They fly down to the ground where they attempt to smash open tasty walnuts and chestnuts, dropped by the trees.
-You leave them to it.

 Great to be back in Iveagh Gardens today- a hidden gem in the centre of Dublin – check it out next time you visit pic.twitter.com/PjoNCqAGgv

 — Karl Gardner (@karlgardnerirl) August 31, 2016